ahSOLO/Bar-Chart-Lib/README.md

 Bar-Chart-Lib uses the following function signature:
 ` drawBarChart(data, options, element) `

-Each parameter is described below.
+Each parameter is described in detail below.

 <h3> The "data" parameter </h3>
 `data` takes a javascript object in one of the following formats: